MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/infrastructure-as-code.md

 - Publish and use IaC modules from public registries in the following scenarios:

   - You want to use modules for Azure Landing Zone already published to public registries.
-For more information, see [Terraform module for Azure landing zones](../landing-zone/terraform-module.md).
+For more information, see [Azure landing zones Terraform module](../landing-zone/deploy-landing-zones-with-terraform.md).

   - You want to use modules that are maintained, updated, and supported by Microsoft, Terraform, or other module providers.